jcleow/jcleow.github.io/_posts/2023-12-01-Elasticsearch-understanding-deep-pagination-using-search-after-and-pit.md

-# **Deep pagination using search_after & Point in Time (PIT)**
+# Deep pagination using search_after and Point in Time (PIT)

-## Context
+### Context
-* At $work, I was tasked to build a feature that required fetching existing data from more than 10,000 documents and then reindexing these documents across a few indices in Elasticsearch.
+* At `$work`, I was tasked to build a feature that required fetching existing data from more than 10,000 documents and then reindexing these documents across a few indices in Elasticsearch.

 * However we know that Elasticsearch has a traditional limit of 10,000 hits being fetched in a single query to [safeguard the memory and CPU usage](https://www.elastic.co/guide/en/elasticsearch/reference/current/paginate-search-results.html#:~:text=For%20deep%20pages%20or%20large,safeguard%20set%20by%20the%20index).